 TLDR:

-Gumroad are one of the grand-daddies of the scene and had a great thing going until 2022, when they raised their charges a lot.
+Gumroad is the grand-daddy on the scene and had a great thing going until 2022, when they raised their charges a lot.
 They used to charge around 3% plus processing fees, which has jumped to 10% plus processing fees.
-This would still compare reasonably favourably with the charges from Amazon Kindle, except that the processing fees push “you get to keep 90% of the price” down even further.
-Most of the competitors seem to have standardised on 5% plus processing fees, which seems more reasonable.
-If you are already on Gumroad and doing ok, it might not be worth the effort to change, but if you haven’t set up, it might not be worth the effort to set up.
-My own instinct is to try Payhip first, which is around almost as long, and charges 5% plus processing fees, which can be reduced by moving up to one of their charged plans.
+This still compares favorably with the charges from Amazon Kindle, for instance.
+Except the processing fees mean that the old promise that “you get to keep 90% of the price” is no longer true.
+Most of the others have standardised on 5% plus processing fees.
+This seems more reasonable.
+If you are already on Gumroad and doing okay, it might not be worth the effort to change.
+But if you haven’t set up yet, it is a pricey option.
+My instinct is to try Payhip first, which has been around almost as long.
+It charges 5% plus processing fees.
+You can reduce those by moving up to one of their charged plans when you get a large enough volume of sales to justify this.